Upgrading to Windows 8.1

 If you're currently using Windows 8, you can upgrade your computer to Windows 8.1 for free.
 However, it's also important to know that Windows 10 was released in July 2015.
 When you upgrade to Windows 8.1, you'll then be able to upgrade to Windows 10, and we'd highly recommend you do this—review our Windows 10 tutorial to learn how.

 Windows 8.1 editions

 Windows 8.1 was released as an update to Windows 8 in October 2013.
 There are three main editions:

 - Windows 8.1: This is the standard edition, and it will run on desktops, laptops, and some tablets.

 - Windows 8.1 Pro: This gives you all of the features of Windows 8.1, as well as some extra features intended for advanced users and businesses.
 For example, people who need more security can use BitLocker to encrypt their files.

-- Windows RT 8.1: This is the edition that most tablets will have.
+- Windows RT 8.1: This is the edition that older tablets will have.
 It may also be used by some budget laptops and netbooks.
 Windows RT comes pre-installed with a version of Microsoft Office, known as Office RT, which is optimized for touchscreens.

 What's the difference between Windows 8.1 and Windows RT 8.1?

 You cannot install desktop applications on Windows RT 8.1.
-While Windows RT gives you access to the Desktop, you can only use it for Office RT and customizing certain settings.
+While Windows RT gives you access to the desktop, you can only use it for Office RT and customizing certain settings.
 If you want to install and use traditional desktop applications on your computer—for example, Adobe Photoshop or QuickBooks—you will need a device that runs Windows 8.1 or 8.1 Pro.